Last Friday evening Top Cat swept me off to the Big City.

 ….because it’s where I unload the Smarties, this writer’s preferred Brain Food (duh).
 Smartie’s are imported from Canada, so they’re gourmet.
 (Thank you, GG, for the Turkish tile photo to inspire me with another shade of blue!)

-However, it’s the indoor cats who are the main, uh, facilitators of my writing life.
+And meet the facilitators of my writing life.
 First there’s Cindy:

 And then there’s Penelope: